Skip to content ↓

 Nursery Rhyme of the Week

-To support this early knowledge, please enjoy this rhyme with your child at home and explore the rhyming words with them.
-You can watch a video of it here which has been produced by Little Wandle.
+To support this early knowledge, please enjoy this rhyme with your child at home and explore the rhyming words with them!

 Current Core Text